hoagluk/samsara-.NET-C-/README.md

 Project runs on the .Net Framework, ver 4.6.

-Nuget package Newtonsoft.Json must be added to to the Microsoft project.
+Nuget package Microsoft.AspNet.WebApi.Client must be added to to the Visual Studio project.
+(This will also load Newtonsoft.Json.)

 Nothing is done with the results of the calls.
 You'll have to set a breakpoint and then examine the results with a Watch feature in order to see what comes back.